efremfilho/GoogleAppsScripts/README.md

 * __PayPal__ - calls to PayPal API.
 * __postToWordPressFromGoogleSheets__ - a wordpress post from Google Sheets.
 * __checkFreeEmails__ - check ii is a free domain email.
+* __getDataFromEmail__ - get domain form a email and check title and description from the site via opengraph.